-The studio is based in central London and provides quality piano lessons to all ages and abilities in London.
+The studio is based in central London and provides quality piano lessons to all ages and abilities.

-And the studio also gives inspired coaching to instrumentalists and singers.
+And the studio also offers inspiring coaching for instrumentalists and singers with a experienced teacher.

-Learn how to play the piano and how to make your music sound more musical.
+Are you interested in learning how to play the piano and how to make your music sound more musical?

-If you really wish to play, it's certainly possible, whatever age or level you are!
+If you really wish to play or learn how to play, it's time to start whatever age or level you are!

 Everyone has potential to make their own future vision true.
 I know that students improve in different ways according to their age and learning styles.
 The only thing that will be required is your willingness to learn and commitment to continue.

 If you or your children are ready to try, the next step is getting a good teacher who instructs you well and motivates you.
 I am a teacher with more than 15 years teaching experience, helping students to enjoy learning and achieve good results.
 My students consistently have passed grades exams high standard, some of them winning competitions and being awarded music scholarships.
 Even when a student only learns the piano for fun or as a hobby, there is no reason why they should not reach a professional standard.